shahanakattil/Sustainability-workshop/Instructions/Lab9:Security-in-Sustainabilibilty.md

 ### Task 1: Install Dynamics365 connector to Sentinel

-In this task, you will explore the Microsoft Sentinel in the Azure Portal and install the Dynamics365 data connector.
+In this task, you will install the Dynamics 365 data connector in Microsoft Sentinel.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Microsoft Sentinel**, and then select **Microsoft Sentinel** under services.